 Currency risk in forex is the possibility that an international transaction may incur losses due to currency fluctuations.
 It can also refer specifically to forex or FX, which describes how investment values will change depending on changes in relative values between involved currency pairs (E.g. US investment worth 100 British Pounds could lose some value if its conversion rate changes).
-Financial market investors might experience international jurisdiction issues with regards to their respective countries’ regulations regarding foreign exchange or rather the type of account you want for yourself when dealing internationally.
+Investors in the financial markets may encounter international jurisdictional concerns relating to their respective nations’ foreign exchange legislation or the sort of account they desire for international transactions.

 The world of forex trading is a complex one with many risks that are not found in other types of financial transactions.
 You need to know how your potential gains can be offset by unknown factors such as changing interest rates or exchange rates between the dollar and another currency you might trade on.

 For example, if investing abroad where there’s been increased inflation recently, prices will rise, making exports cheaper than imports.
 This means people have earned more money from selling them because their value has gone up since fewer resources were used when producing an item while at home versus sending it overseas.

 What is the foreign exchange risk, AKA currency risk in forex?

 Foreign currency risk is the fear of losing money when engaging in international transactions.
 This can happen to international trading corporations, investors, and businesses.
 What is the rationale for this?
 Appreciation or depreciation between your base currency (the one you’re based on) and any other currencies used in the deal will affect cash flows from those deals; therefore, it is essential to consider not only what happens if there are gains on either side, but also how much each percentage point change could cost financially.